Oil on the hair and scalp is completely natural. Everyone produces sebum and it’s an essential way the body keeps the hair and scalp moisturised.

 How to care for greasy hair in the summer

 Make sure you wash your hair regularly – you’ll likely see more sweat build up in the summer so it’s best to keep your hair as clean as you can.

-There are fresh, summery scented variants like Fresh Apple shampoo which will help keep your hair smelling great on hot days.
+There are also fresh, summery scented variants like Apple Fresh shampoo which will help keep your hair smelling great on hot days.

 More hair care tips from Head & Shoulders